Win for landowners in Tennessee privacy debate; TWRA to appeal ruling - NewsBreak

 “That officer would be able to step out onto that easement, that public property,” TWRA Director of Communications Emily Buck said.
 “But, it typically does stop at some point, they would not be able to go past that into the private property.”

 News 2 followed up with a question on if Officer Hoofman was on that team.
-“I’m not going to speak to him specifically,” Buck said.What is the new salamander species in the Smokies?
+“I’m not going to speak to him specifically,” Buck said.Developer saves endangered salamander in Nashville

 Rainwaters said he’s never been charged with a wildlife violation in his life.